Bhawani-Rabisankar-Sahoo/HR_analysis/README.md

 It shows how the employees are distributed acccording to their department .

-Research and Development has maximum number of employees then Sales and then Human Resources
+Research and Development has maximum number of employees then Sales and then Human Resources.